Moduli Spaces of Filtered G-local Systems on Curves: Introduction

 The goal of this paper is to construct the Betti moduli spaces involved in the tame NAHC for vector/principal bundles on noncompact curves.
 As a direct application, the tame NAHC on noncompact curves holds for moduli spaces \cite{Sim90,HKSZ22}.
-Moreover, we will discuss the construction of the Betti moduli spaces in the wild NAHC including both unramified and ramified cases.